Evolution of a modified binomial random graph by agglomeration: Introduction

 \section{Introduction}

-The subject of random graphs began in 1959-1960 with the papers ``On random graphs I'' and ``On the evolution of random graphs'' by Erd\H os and R\'enyi \cite{ERI,ER}, and since then many properties about this model have been analyzed in order to answer questions of physical and mathematical interest.
-In the last decades a big interest in random graphs and random graphs processes has arisen because this kind of models can be used to analyze real situations, since the evolution of random graphs may be considered as a model of the evolution of real nets, e.g. the electric network system of a city or the development of social relations.
+The subject of random graphs began in 1959-1960 with the papers ``On random graphs I'' and ``On the evolution of random graphs'' by Erd\H os and R\'enyi \cite{ERI,ER}.
+Since then, many properties of the Erd\H os-R\'enyi random graph have been analyzed in order to answer questions of mathematical and physical interest.

-The original model studied by Erd\H os and R\'enyi begins with no edges at time $0$ and adds new edges, one at a time, uniformly at random among all edges no already present.
-The M-th stage of this process can be identified with the uniform random graph model $G(n,M)$, in which a graph is chosen with uniform probability over all graphs with $n$ vertices and exactly $M$ edges.
-It was observed that the uniform model $G(n,M)$ can be also studied by another random graph model closely related, where a set of $n$ vertices is given, and each possible edge is present independently with probability $p$.
-This model is called the binomial model $G(n,p)$ and was introduced by Gilbert \cite{Gilbert} at about the same time.
-It is well known that the models $G(n, p)$ and $G(n, M)$ are essential equivalent for the correct choice of $M$ and $p$.
+The original model studied by Erd\H os and R\'enyi is the uniform random graph $G(n,M)$, which is a graph chosen uniformly at random among all graphs with vertex set $[n]:=\{1,2,\ldots,n\}$ and exactly $M$ edges.
+It is not difficult to see that $G(n,M)$ is closely related to the the binomial random graph $G(n,p)$, which is a graph with vertex set $[n]$, in which each pair of vertices is connected by an edge with probability $p$, independently of each other.
+The latter model was introduced by Gilbert \cite{Gilbert} at about the same time.
+It is well known that the two random graph models $G(n, p)$ and $G(n, M)$ are essentially equivalent for the correct choice of $M$ and $p$.
+Due to this equivalence and the deep and notable results proved in \cite{ERI,ER}, the binomial random graph $G(n,p)$ is also known in literature as the Erd\H os-R\'enyi random graph.

-One of the most famous results of Erd\H os and R\'enyi \cite{ER} is the threshold for connectedness, a phenomenon which is tightly related to the nonexistence of isolated vertices.
-Clearly, when there exists at least one isolated vertex the graph is disconnected, but the opposite implication is not in general true.
-Remarkably, Erd\H os and R\'enyi turn it out and showed that when there are no isolated vertices, the random graph is with high probability (meaning with probability tending to one as $n\rightarrow\infty$ and denoted by $whp$) connected.
+One of the most classical results on the Erd\H os-R\'enyi random graph is the threshold for connectedness, which is closely related to the non-existence of isolated vertices.
+Clearly, when there exists at least one isolated vertex the graph is disconnected, but the opposite implication is not generally true.
+Remarkably, it was shown that when there are no isolated vertices, the random graph $G(n, p)$ is connected with high probability (in short $whp$) which means with probability tending to one as $n$ goes to $\infty$ (see \cite{BT, ER}).